 Continuing the work

 On her return to England she wrote a book ‘On Sledge and Horseback to Outcast Siberian Lepers’ and lectured in England and the United States to publicise the plight of leprosy sufferers and to raise funds.
-She was elected a Fellow of the Royal Geographical Society; converted to Catholicism; became a Franciscan Tertiary; and was the moving sprit in the founding of St Francis Leprosy Guild in 1895.
+She was elected a Fellow of the Royal Geographical Society; converted to Catholicism; became a Franciscan Tertiary; and was the moving spirit in the founding of St Francis Leprosy Guild in 1895.

-A meditation on our patron Saint by the Very Rev. Father Michael Copps, OFM, former Spiritual Director of the Guild - Read more.
+A meditation on our patron Saint by the Very Rev. Father Michael Copps, OFM, Spiritual Director of the Guild - Read more.